muharremyalman/muharremyalman/README.md

 ## I'm Currently Working On

-We are working on a social responsibility project involving violence against women and an e-commerce application that we can sell
+I am working on E-commerce project, Social Responsibility project for women and entrepreneurship project

 ## The Technologies I Work For
   - React